• Skip to main content

 The relationship between chronic pain and depression is complicated, as knowing the trigger that started the vicious circle is usually difficult.
 Depression can leave you struggling with many things, like your sleep, social life, performance at work, and ability to partake in your favorite hobbies.
 It can also increase your level of pain and limit your ability to cope with it.

 Depression usually affects the overall health of people with chronic pain, yet they may not point out that they are experiencing any depression symptoms.
-In fact, half of all depressed people visiting their doctor only complain of physical symptoms, not depression.
+In fact, half of all depressed people visiting their primary care provider only complain of physical symptoms, not depression.

 In a comparison between people with both chronic pain and depression and those with only chronic pain, those with both conditions have reported more intense pain, less control of their lives, and have more unhealthy coping strategies.